Skip to main content

 3. The options that are available for Set content type depend on your permissions as described at the top of this page.

-4. By default, the set is designated as a Private (Yes) set.
+4. By default, the set is designated as a Private set.
 This means that the set is only available to you.
-If you select No, the set becomes a public set and is available to all other users.
+If Private is not selected, the set becomes a public set and is available to all other users.

 5. By default, the Status is set to Active.
-Optionally, select Inactive.
 Inactive sets cannot be selected by users when running a manual job.

-6. Select Next.
+6. Select Create.
 A search page opens for the selected content type.

 It is recommended not to use Keywords contains * as a basis for a logical set.